Jeanstarjb/tweet_project/README.md

 ### 4.2.
 Modeling Journey

 **Iteration 1: Classic ML Baselines**

-The initial approach was to train a suite of classic machine learning models (**Logistic Regression**, **SVC**, **Random Forest**, **XGBoost**) on the 3-class problem.
+-The initial approach was to train a suite of classic machine learning models (**Logistic Regression**, **SVC**, **Random Forest**, **XGBoost**) on the 3-class problem.
 While these models achieved modest accuracy (~60%), they failed at the core business problem, yielding extremely poor recall for the *Negative* class due to the severe class imbalance.

 **Iteration 2: Binary Classification Success**

-To prove the viability of the approach, the problem was simplified to a **binary classifier** (*Positive vs. Negative*).
+-To prove the viability of the approach, the problem was simplified to a **binary classifier** (*Positive vs. Negative*).
 This more balanced task allowed for effective model tuning.
 A **GridSearchCV-tuned Logistic Regression** model emerged as a champion, achieving an excellent **Macro F1-Score of 0.72**.
 This confirmed the feature engineering was effective and provided a strong baseline.

 **Iteration 3: The Deep Learning Breakthrough (Transformers)**

-After hitting a performance plateau with traditional methods on the multiclass problem, the project moved to state-of-the-art Transformer models.
+After hitting a performance plateau with traditional methods on the multiclass problem, the project moved to state-of-the-art Transformer models:

-- **DistilBERT:** A general-purpose Transformer model provided a significant breakthrough, achieving a **Macro F1-Score of 0.57** and a **Negative Recall of 53%**.
+1. **DistilBERT:** A general-purpose Transformer model provided a significant breakthrough, achieving a **Macro F1-Score of 0.57** and a **Negative Recall of 53%**.
-- **Twitter-RoBERTa (The Champion):** The final model, `cardiffnlp/twitter-roberta-base-sentiment-latest`, is a specialist pre-trained on billions of tweets.
+2. **Twitter-RoBERTa (The Champion):** The final model, `cardiffnlp/twitter-roberta-base-sentiment-latest`, is a specialist model pre-trained on billions of tweets.
 This model emerged as the undisputed champion.

 ---